How to be Proactive During the Q1 Ad Spend Slowdown

 This is almost always the best-performing quarter of the year.
 Performance starts around yearly averages near the beginning of the quarter but steadily climbs through December.
 The last week of December usually sags, as ad providers have spent their budgets and take an industry-wide holiday.

-Content Strategy for 2023
+Content Strategy for 2025

-Now that you’re armed with more information and some projections to predict the future, you can set an action plan.
+Now that you’re armed with more information and some projections to predict the future, you can create an action plan.
 We know there is nothing we can do to stop these Q1 decreases, but there are some strategies you can implement that may help soften the blow and make the most of these ad spending trends.

-- Be open to new ad strategies from your Support or Success Team.
+1. Be open to new ad strategies from your Success Team.
 There are almost always ways you can earn more with your digital advertising.
 By moving around your ad units, adding new units, or trying out new alternative ad placements, you can cushion the CPM dip by getting creative with your setup.
 Even if these are units you only plan on keeping during Q1, they can help tremendously during the slowest season of the year.

 Let us know in the comments what things you have done this year–or in the past–to help cushion your Q1 earnings.